 SWE National and Regional Conferences:

-SWE members can participate in national and regional conferences which include professional development opportunities, networking with potential employers, and hearing from inspirational leaders and innovators in the international engineering community.
+SWE members can participate in national and local conferences which include professional development opportunities, networking with potential employers, and hearing from inspirational leaders and innovators in the international engineering community.

 2017 National Conference: October 26th-28th in Austin, TX

 The gender bias in STEM workshop aims to bring together men and women in the Yale School of Engineering to discuss gender diversity in their field through a workshop moderated by the Yale Center for Scientific Teaching.
 By providing an inclusive and positive environment (and lunch), we aim to foster a meaningful discussion about women and diversity in engineering in a fun and social atmosphere.